cosmologicon/pyjam/woundabout/README.txt

 * F5: adjust music volume
 * F10: adjust resolution
 * F11: toggle fullscreen
-* F12: take screenshot",
+* F12: take screenshot

 How to play
 -----------

 There are in-game instructions in Adventure mode, so I recommend checking that out first.

-Similar to the classic game Snake, but instead of running an object to collect or activate it, you must encircle (go around) it and bite your tail.
+Similar to the classic game Snake, but instead of running into an object to collect or activate it, you must encircle (go around) it and bite your tail.
 Objects are shown in the help screen in-game (press Esc):

 * Energy: increase snake length
 * Regular key (blue): unlock the next area.
 In Endless mode, activate all keys to continue to the